Henry Johnson (World War I soldier): Military career

 The 369th got off to a rocky departure from the United States, making three attempts over a period of months to sail for France before finally getting out of sight of land.
 Even then, their transport, which had stopped and anchored before it could get out of the harbor due to a sudden snowstorm, was struck by another ship due to poor visibility.
 The captain of the transport, the Pocahontas, wanted to turn back, much to the dismay of his passengers.
 The by-now angry and impatient members of the 369th, led by Hayward, took a very dim view of any further delay.
 Since damage to the ship was well above the waterline, the ship's captain admitted that there was no danger of sinking.
 Hayward then informed the captain that he saw no reason to turn back, aside from cowardice.
 Hayward's men repaired the damage themselves and the ship sailed on.
 According to Hayward's notes, they "landed at Brest.
 Right side up" on December 27, 1917.
 They acquitted themselves well once they finally got to France.
 Many months were to pass by, however, before they were to see combat.

 The French Army assigned Johnson's regiment to Outpost 20 on the edge of the Argonne Forest in the Champagne region of France, equipping it with French rifles and helmets.
 While on observation post duty on the night of May 14, 1918, Johnson came under attack by a large German raiding party, which may have numbered up to 36 soldiers.
 Using grenades, the butt of his rifle, a bolo knife and his bare fists, Johnson repelled the Germans, killing four while wounding others, rescuing Needham Roberts from capture and saving the lives of his fellow soldiers.
 Johnson suffered 21 wounds during the ordeal.
 This act of valor earned him the nickname of "Black Death", as a sign of respect for his prowess in combat.

 The story of Johnson's exploits first came to national attention in an article by Irvin S. Cobb entitled "Young Black Joe" published in the August 24, 1918 Saturday Evening Post.

 Returning home, now-Sergeant Johnson participated (with his regiment) in a victory parade on Fifth Avenue in New York City in February 1919.
 Johnson was then paid to take part in a series of lecture tours.
 He appeared one evening in St. Louis, and instead of delivering the expected tale of racial harmony in the trenches, revealed the abuse that black soldiers had suffered, such as white soldiers refusing to share trenches with blacks.
-Soon afterwards, a warrant was issued for Johnson's arrest for wearing his uniform beyond the prescribed date of his commission and paid lecturing engagements dried up.
+Soon afterwards, a warrant was issued for Johnson's arrest for violating the regulations governing wearing his uniform (beyond the prescribed date of his commission).
+Paid lecturing engagements dried up.